Henrycodeproj/Blog-project/README.md

 # Blog-project

 The code is curently poorly organized and I will work on modularizing and cleaning up this code base.
+Some libraries have been removed to maintain a certain size for pythonanywhere.

 **Goal**: I wanted to create my own full stack project where people can make accounts and have a platform to discuss about board games.